vulkomilev/oumi/README.md

 ## Getting Started

-For an overview of the OUMI features and usage, checkout the [user guide](/USAGE.md) and the [hands-on tour of the repository](/notebooks/OUMI%20-%20A%20Tour.ipynb).
+For an overview of the Oumi features and usage, checkout the [user guide](/USAGE.md) and the [hands-on tour of the repository](/notebooks/Oumi%20-%20A%20Tour.ipynb).

 ### Quickstart